Clefarm/2D-Platformer/README.md

 # Project Name
-The Bomber Fall
+Dropper Jump

 Context and date
 12/6/23

 Description
 This is a 2D Platformer game.
-Themed to be "Inside Out".
-Inspired by the Doodle Jump game, this is The Bomber Fall.

 ## Implementation
 Custom Sprites & Music